urashidmir/claims-app/README.md

 # Claims Tracker App — Fullstack Serverless App (Vite + AWS + TypeScript)

-A claims tracker MVP built with an AWS-first approach.
+A claims-tracking MVP built using an AWS-first approach.

+This project is organized as a monorepo, containing both the frontend and backend applications in a single repository.
+Each app is fully isolated, has its own dependencies, its own build system, and can be developed or deployed independently.

-This repository contains a full-stack application for tracking claims
+This repository contains

 - The **backend** runs on AWS Lambda with API Gateway and DynamoDB, using the Serverless Framework and TypeScript.
 - The **frontend** is a React + TypeScript app built with Vite, consuming the backend via a REST API.